-Turkish forces push deeper into Syria, with deaths rising
+Turkish forces advance in Syria as US troops come under fire

 The U.N. estimated the number of displaced at 100,000 since Wednesday, saying that markets, schools and clinics also were closed.
 Aid agencies have warned of a humanitarian crisis, with nearly a half-million people at risk in northeastern Syria.

-U.S. President Donald Trump cleared the way for Turkey’s air and ground invasion after he pulled American troops from their positions near the border, drawing swift bipartisan criticism that he was endangering regional stability and putting at risk the lives of Syrian Kurdish allies who brought down the Islamic State group in Syria.
+On Sunday, Trump cleared the way for Turkey’s air and ground invasion after he announced his decision to pull American troops from their positions near the border, drawing swift bipartisan criticism that he was endangering regional stability and risking the lives of Syrian Kurdish allies who brought down IS in Syria.

+Trump had said at the time that the estimated 1,000 U.S. troops were not in harm’s way from the Turkish offensive.
+Rami Abdurrahman, head of the war monitor Syrian Observatory for Human Rights, said the U.S. base was on a hill near the Kurdish-held town of Kobani, which had come under heavy Turkish fire.

-U.S. Defense Secretary Mark Esper said Washington is “greatly disappointed” by the offensive, which has badly damaged already frayed relations with NATO-ally Turkey.
-In a strong statement of support for the Kurds, Esper insisted that “we are not abandoning our Kurdish partner forces, and U.S. troops remain with them in other parts of Syria.”
+U.S. Defense Secretary Mark Esper said Washington is not abandoning its Syrian Kurdish allies and pushed back hard for NATO-ally Turkey not to launch the operation.
+He said U.S. troops are still working with Kurdish fighters.

 Despite the criticism, Turkish President Recep Tayyip Erdogan said his country “will not take a step back” from its offensive.